 If you think you are being bullied, try to talk to someone about what has been happening.
 This could be someone you trust at work, or someone you see outside work.
 Sometimes, it can be hard to tell if someone is being kind or if someone is being cruel.

 Behaviour that seems like bullying might not be, so it would be a good idea to talk it through and give examples to someone else in order to get their opinion.
-One good place to be able to talk about this could be at a social group for people with an ASD.
+One good place to be able to talk about this could be at an social group for autistic people.

-If you would like to know if there are any social groups near you, please get in touch with our Autism Helpline or search on our Autism Services Directory.
+You can find out if there is a social group near you by contacting our Autism Helpline or search on our Autism Services Directory.